East Tsim Sha Tsui station: Station layout

-Passengers heading towards the Tsuen Wan line ride the escalator up to the concourse and leave the Tuen Ma line system.
-Then they walk along the Middle Road or Mody Road subway system respectively to reach Tsim Sha Tsui station at exits L2 and M3, respectively.
+Passengers heading towards the Tsuen Wan need to leave the paid area of the station and walk through the pedestrian subway under Middle Road or Mody Road to reach Tsim Sha Tsui station at exits L2 and M3, respectively.

-Although the stations are connected by subway, the fare gates for East Tsim Sha Tsui and Tsim Sha Tsui stations are separated.
-Single journey ticket passengers transferring from the Tuen Ma line to the Tsuen Wan line must purchase a second ticket at Tsim Sha Tsui station as the ticket is withdrawn once the passengers exit through the turnstiles at East Tsim Sha Tsui station.
-In contrast, Octopus card users who transfer between East Tsim Sha Tsui and Tsim Sha Tsui stations within thirty minutes without making any other transport related purchases or more than nine non-transport related purchases in between stations are considered to have taken a single journey and are charged accordingly.
+Although the stations are connected by a subway, the paid areas for East Tsim Sha Tsui and Tsim Sha Tsui stations are separated.
+Single journey ticket passengers transferring between the Tuen Ma line and the Tsuen Wan line must purchase two separate tickets as one ticket is captured on exit at either Tsim Sha Tsui or at East Tsim Sha Tsui stations.

+By contrast, Octopus card users who transfer between East Tsim Sha Tsui and Tsim Sha Tsui stations within thirty minutes without making any other transport related purchases or more than nine non-transport related purchases in between stations are considered to have taken a single journey and are charged accordingly.
 Also, MTR City Saver users who transfer between East Tsim Sha Tsui and Tsim Sha Tsui stations within thirty minutes are considered to have taken a single journey and no extra journey will be charged.

 Entrances/exits

 East Tsim Sha Tsui station is linked with Tsim Sha Tsui station through the Mody Road and Middle Road subways.
-When both stations' exits are combined, the total number of exits outnumber even that of Central.
-Tsim Sha Tsui station has the exit with the highest letter of all rail stations in Hong Kong.
+When both stations' exits are combined, the total number of exits outnumber that of Central.
+Tsim Sha Tsui station has the exit with the highest letter of all rail stations in Hong Kong, as shown below.

-There's no exits I or O because of the confusion with 1 and 0 respectively.
+I, M, O, and Q are omitted to prevent misreading as 1, N, 0, and O respectively.